LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-controller.rst

    #.
 Using ``ModelState.IsValid`` means that a method will never be called with invalid data.
    #.
 ASP.NET can infer validation requirements based on the name of a field.

-.. ans: b, ModelState.IsValid can only be used in conjunction with model binding.
+.. ans: a, ModelState.IsValid can only be used in conjunction with model binding.